RowanConnaughton/New-York-Times-Aricles-WordPress-Plugin/README.md

-# New York Times Aricles WordPress Plugin
+# New York Times Articles WordPress Plugin

 With this plugin you can search for articles post on the new york times and display them on your wordpress site.